BertoDBQ/sentry-capacitor-ios-native-metadata-issue/README.md

-# sentry-capacitor-unknown-metadata-issue
+# sentry-capacitor-ios-native-metadata-issue

 ## Overview

-This repo is a reproduction sample app for what appears to be an issue in [Sentry Capacitor](https://github.com/getsentry/sentry-capacitor).
+This repo is a reproduction sample app for a feature request in [Sentry Capacitor](https://github.com/getsentry/sentry-capacitor).

 The sample app uses the following libraries at these approximate versions

 - Sentry Capacitor - `0.4.2`
 - Capacitor - `3.4.1`
 - Angular - `13.0.0`